 Cost covers transportation, food, housing, and supplies.
 It will be assessed through student accounts during March or April.
 If you are accepted into the seminar and decide not to participate after February 2, 2016, you will be charged the full seminar fee.

 You must participate in all class sessions and entire immersion in order to complete requirements for the course.
-Class will take place on Friday afternoons from 4:30 - 6:00 from February 2 through March 25, 2016.

 The following websites may be of interest: